ArunSehrawat/arc-agi2-solutions/README.md

 ## BARC conversions

-Some solutions are converted from the [BARC seed programs](https://github.com/xu3kev/BARC/tree/master/seeds).
+Solutions are converted from the [BARC seed programs](https://github.com/xu3kev/BARC/tree/master/seeds).

 BARC seeds that use `[x, y]` indexing are wrapped with `_barc_xy` to match the official ARC `[row, col]` convention.